 CELPIP Canada creates the CELPIP Test and is a language testing program that assesses the candidate's ability to handle multiple situations in their chosen language.

 For example, CELPIP Canada will test your ability to communicate in situations like talking to co-workers or superiors, understanding broadcasts and news, interpreting and responding to written material, and interacting with others in a social capacity.

 There are two CELPIP tests: the CELPIP General test, which tests listening, reading, writing and speaking, and the CELPIP General LS test, which only tests listening and speaking.
 However, the Canadian government does not accept the General LS test as all four language skills need to be tested.

 CELPIP Test Format

-The entire length of the CELPIP test is around three hours, with each section given a specific amount of time to complete.
+The entire CELPIP test is around three hours, with each section given a specific amount of time to complete.
 Each section of the CELPIP General test is based on the four language skill areas.

 Section 1: Listening

 This section requires between 47 and 55 minutes to complete.
 This section tests your ability to listen and answer questions based on those passages.
 This test tests your ability to listen to English information and comprehend and understand the information.

 This section requires between 55 and 60 minutes to complete.
 This section tests your ability to read passages and answer questions based on those passages.
 In addition, you're required to read and interpret correspondence, understand and interpret a diagram, pluck specific information out of a text, and interpret viewpoints from a text.